-Habitat/Distribution: Spiny water flea prefers deep lakes, but can be found in shallow lakes and rivers.
-They can be found in gelatinous globs on fishing lines and downrigger cables.
+Spiny water flea prefers deep lakes but can be found in shallow lakes and rivers.
+They can collect in globs on fishing lines and downrigger cables.
 It is distributed in freshwater sources throughout the northeastern United States.
 It was found in Lake Huron in 1984, Lake Ontario and Lake Erie in 1985, Lake Michigan in 1986 and Lake Superior in 1987.

 The spiny water flea has a hard outer shell.
 The species’ most noticeable feature, however, is its long tail spine.
 The spine makes up 70% of its total body length and contains 1-4 pairs of thorn-like barbs.
 Their head consists primarily of a single, large eye and a pair of mandibles.
 The spiny water flea has four pairs of legs, the first pair being considerably longer than the others.

 The spiny water flea shares its large tail spine characteristic with a confamilial (shared taxonomic family origin), the fishhook water flea (Cercopagis pengoi).
 To differentiate these two water fleas apart compare their body sizes and the terminal shape of their tail spines.
 The spiny water flea is much larger than its fishhook relative and possesses a more robust spine.
 Additionally, as its name suggests, the end of the fishhook water fleas tail spine has a fishhook shaped curve, which is not found on the spiny water flea.
 The spiny water flea can reach body lengths of up to 15 mm.